-Among the most important things I did to help her gain personal independence was to purchase oa medical alert system.
+Among the most important things I did to help her retain personal independence was to purchase a medical alert system.
 Going into it, I had no idea there were so many products to consider.
-While I was familiar with a few of the models shown on late night TV years ago, I am now a Netflix and Hulu streamer and haven’t seen an actual commercial in years.
+While I was familiar with a few of the models shown on late-night TV years ago, I am now a Netflix and Hulu streamer and haven’t seen an actual commercial in years.
 I felt a little lost in the process and had tons of questions of my own to answer.

 2. Monthly Fees Optional

-You’ve probably worried that there will be a high monthly fee or even contracts to abide by.
+You’ve probably worried that there will be a high monthly fee or even a contract to abide by.
 With the medical alert system that we chose for my grandmother, the only stipulation was that I purchase the unit.
-I then set it up to call three emergency numbers when she pushed the “help” button — my number, my aunt’s, and then 911 if no one answers.
+I then set it up to call three emergency numbers when she pushed the “help” button — my number, my aunt’s, and then 911 if neither of us answers.

-For people with nearby relatives or friends who can help, this is an economical option.
-Otherwise, you can find a product that includes a monthly service-plan fee to connect your loved one to emergency services or a 24/7 customer support team.
-(Note that these monthly plans often require a minimum one- or two-year contract.)
+For people with nearby relatives or friends who can help out, this is an economical option.
+Otherwise, you can find a product that includes a monthly fee to connect your loved one to emergency services or a 24/7 customer support team.

 3. Fashion Counts

-When I brought my grandmother home from having her heart valve replaced, I figured she would be overjoyed to have a few more years to live and that not much else would matter.
+When I brought my grandmother home after her heart valve replacement, I figured she would be overjoyed to have a few more years to live and that not much else would matter.
 I was wrong.

 When I was confident about the device I wanted, I was tempted to buy it directly from the first place I saw it online.
 I’m glad I didn’t.
-Walmart, Amazon, and several online health care suppliers sold the same models, with differences of $100 or more in price.
+Walmart, Amazon, and several online health care suppliers sold the same models, with price differences of $100 or more.
 I finally settled on a third-party Amazon seller with great reviews and a generous customer service policy.
-It was much easier on my grandmother’s budget to comparison shop.
+Comparison shopping was much easier on my grandmother’s budget.